leolira/FastAPI/README.md

 # FastAPI
-Simple api using python and fastAPI
+Simple user api using python and fastAPI